mdfarragher/CLA/Setup/README.md

 You're now on the compute page.
 You'll notice that there are no compute instances configured yet and the list is empty.

-Make sure the Compute Instance tab is selected, and then click on the Add button:
+Make sure the Compute Instance tab is selected, and then click on the New button:

 ![Compute setup step 1](./assets/compute-step1.png)